Armandelij/IOS-Guide/Swift-UI/Navigation & Data Flow/@ObservedObject.md

 # @ObservedObject
-The @observableObject allows views to monitor the state of an external object, it will also send an notification of any change referring that object.
+The @observedObject allows views to monitor the state of an external object, it will also send an notification of any change referring that object.
-> The @ObservableObject should only be used with objects that have been created else where, this is because SwiftUI might destroy the object.
+> The @ObservableObject protocol should only be used with objects that have been created else where, this is because SwiftUI might destroy the object.

 ## Exammple